Module fact file

 - Summer Term

 - 10:00-16:00 (Over two days)

-- Evaluation and Public Policy (What is Policy Evaluation?; Evaluation and the Policy Process; Evaluation and Stakeholders)
+- Evaluation and Public Policy (What is Policy Evaluation?

-- Understand the different approaches to policy evaluation, and compare their advantages and disadvantages
+- Critically assess the different approaches to policy evaluation and its design, and compare their advantages and disadvantages

 - Evaluate policy

 Evaluate a recent policy of a national or local organisation.
 This might, for example, focus on the National Institute for Health and Care Excellence; Payment by Results; urban regeneration; or school reorganisation.

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.